ThibeauK/forumistic-blog/posts/post18.md

 Developing an object with transparent silicone requires a mold, implying reproductive properties.
-A hollow sticky cast replaces the previous natural object, broken during its transformation.
-Silicone's production is not environmentally benign. <a href="#bibliography">[36]</a> My practical decision rests on the replicating nature of the see-through material.
-And its ability to capture the clay’s hands-on appearance.
+A hollow sticky cast replaces the natural object.
+Broken during its transformation.
+Silicone's production is not environmentally benign. <a href="#bibliography">[36]</a> My practical decision rests on the replicating nature of the see-through material, and its ability to capture the clay’s hands-on appearance.